oseiagm/oseiagm/README.md

-- 👋🏽 Hi!
-My name is Sam.
+- 👋🏽 My name is Sam.
 I'm a bit of a generalist with too many interests to easily summarize, but one common theme is that I like communities, stories, and technologies that help people live their best lives.